cdapio/checkstyle-github-action/README.md

 skip marking violations on unchanged files.
 This is especially useful when project code style is changed and iterative clean-up is performed.

+### `error-conclusion`, `warning-conclusion`, `notice-conclusion`
+Options.
+These options allow changing check run conclusion based on maximum level of violations present.
+Default is `failure`, `neutral`, `success` respectively.
+E.g. you may fail the check on warnings by setting `warning-conclusion: failure`.

 ## Example usage

 ```yaml